maoyuans/chronicles-of-terre/hidden/TBR/Timeline.md

 Sil 24, AC 951: Druids of the Viridian Grove militarize.
 The Verzae Legion is founded.

-Vul 2, AC 954: Throne of the Ascendant retreats into Okeanos; the Tide of Steel ends.
+Vup 2, AC 954: Throne of the Ascendant retreats into Okeanos; the Tide of Steel ends.

 Lyl 10, AC 954: King Esh'zerat founds the Central Kingdom of Esh'dun at Bound.